Threlkeld & St John's in the Vale

 Over the road is the Horse and Farrier.
 It is a really atmospheric pub with a slate floor and original beams, just full of character.
 You can get an excellent pint of Jennings here and the Sunday lunch is so good, they are often booked up weeks in advance.

-After a huge investment and building project, the village hall has been gutted and renovated to provide a home to a coffee shop which is opening soon.
+After a huge investment and building project, the village hall has been gutted and renovated to provide a home to a coffee shop.

 Over in St John’s in the Vale there is a fabulous little tea garden at Low Bridge End Farm.
 The tea garden is quite often self service, this only adds to the lovely quaint feel to the garden and conservatory where you can enjoy homemade cake, hot drinks and a selection of chocolate bars.